smallwat3r/secretapi/README.md

 - Encryption: AES-256-GCM.
 - Key derivation: [Argon2id](https://pkg.go.dev/golang.org/x/crypto/argon2#hdr-Argon2id).
 - Ephemerality: Secrets expire automatically and are deleted after reading.
-- Passcode: A random, high-entropy secret (32 bytes, base64 encoded) is generated on the server for each secret.
+- Passcode: A memorable passcode is generated on the server for each secret by combining three random words (e.g., `word1-word2-word3`).
 - The passcode is never stored: The server only retains the encrypted secret and never stores the passcode.
 - Stateless: The API stores no passcodes, only encrypted data in Redis.